istio/istio.io/content/en/about/contribute/shortcodes/index.md

 keywords: [contribute]
 ---

-To provide you with all the tools you need to create great content, we have implemented many Hugo shortcodes.
-They allow you to create dynamic content, include images and icons, link to other pages, and layout your content.
+Hugo shortcodes are special placeholders with a certain syntax that you can add to your content  to create dynamic content experiences, such as tabs, images and icons, links to other pages, and special content layouts.

-This page explains the implemented shortcodes and how to use them for your content.
+This page explains the available shortcodes and how to use them for your content.

-## Adding images
+## Add images

 Place image files in the same directory as the markdown file using them.
 To make localization easier and enhance accessibility, the preferred image